ddamato/component-anatomy/README.md

 - The dots will scale down in size when the figure is hovered; reducing the visual obstruction they would cause at normal size.
 - You can hover any numbered list item to highlight the corresponding marker.
 This also occurs in edit mode.
 - If you clear the description entirely in edit mode, the marker will be removed.
+- You can [create links using markdown syntax](https://www.markdownguide.org/basic-syntax/#links) in the list items.
+After losing focus, the text will transform into a link.
+If you attempt to re-edit the link, it'll be lost.
+No other special formatting is included.

 ## Manipulating Definitions